slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On travel and nomadism

+*'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
+Climb that goddamn mountain.' -- Jack Kerouac*

 Travel is the only thing you buy that makes you richer.
 Travel solves a plethora of self-improvement goals.
 Traveling as mini lifes.

-> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
-Climb that goddamn mountain.' -- Jack Kerouac*

-HINTS on travel:
+Hints:

 - Travelling is getting under the skin of the place.
 - For how long?
 Research says aim for 3 to 6 days of travel.
 Frequency beats intensity.
 - Think less about money optimization and more about who you’re going with.
 - Travellers are the best money managers.
 People have a cultural memory of travelling as expensive but it's not.
 Just buy a ticket to the next destination, look for empty seats and get people to take you home.
 - Choose places with “lifers”: owners and employees who are dedicated to the business itself, not to a paycheck.

-HINT on nomadism:

 - Build a business with the heuristic of "Maximize my vacation time":
 Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chilling'*